It’s time to channel your inner Londoner (or in this case Devoner) and have some tea with me while feasting on Devonshire Cream Scones.

 - 60 g (4 level Tablespoons) of white sugar ( I like to use castor sugar)

-- Grease a baking tray, or use a silicone mat or parchment paper, just make sure it's ready to go.
+- Grease a baking tray, or use a silicone mat or parchment paper.

-- Next, crack the egg into a liquid measuring cup and whisk it lightly.
+- Add the egg into a liquid measuring cup and whisk it lightly.
 Next add enough milk on top of the egg so that it reaches the 200 ml mark (3/4 cup).
 Mix together lightly.

-- Now, sieve the flour mixture into a big bowl.
+- Sieve the flour mixture into a large bowl.
 Rub the margarine in until it starts to resemble fine crumbs.
 Now stir in the sugar.

 - With a fork begin to pull the flour into the well blending it together.
 Continue to do this until all of the flour is incorporated into egg/milk.
 This should produce a soft and slightly sticky dough.
 With the leftover egg/milk mixture (about a tablespoon or so) you will glaze the tops of the scones before baking.